hoangduytran/blender-manual/manual/compositing/types/color/convert_colorspace.rst

 ==========

 From, To
-   The color space of the input image and the color space to convert the image to.
+   The color space of the input image and the color space to convert it to.

    The list of color spaces depends on the active :ref:`OCIO config <ocio-config>`.
    The default supported color spaces are described in detail here: